 The heart is a very important organ in the body.
 It is responsible for continuously pumping oxygen and nutrient-rich blood throughout your body to sustain life.
 It is a fist-sized muscle that beats (expands and contracts) 100,000 times per day, pumping a total of five or six quarts of blood each minute, or about 2,000 gallons per day.
-Read more: How the Heart Works Article
+Read more: How the Heart Works (Sides, Chambers, and Function) Article

 Multimedia: Slideshows, Images & Quizzes

 Heart Disease: Causes of a Heart Attack

 Heart disease prevention includes controlling risk factors like diet, exercise, and stress.
 Heart disease symptoms in women may...